FriendsOfCake/crud/docs/actions/index.rst

 Index
 =====

-The ``index`` CrudAction paginates over the primary model in the controller.
+The ``Index Crud Action`` paginates over the primary model in the controller.

+On a high level it's basically just calling ``Controller::paginate``.

 Events
 ------